Segovia: For Accepted Students

 - All rooms have wireless broadband internet

-- Each student will have their own key to their room
+- Each student has their own key to their room

 - Student bedrooms and communal areas are cleaned daily (except for weekends)

-- Clothes laundry – coin operated machines are available on campus (3.50€).
-There is a laundry service every Tuesday (2.50€ per kilogram); clothes will be returned on Thursday.
+- Coin operated laundry machines are available on campus (3.50€).
+Laundry service is also available every Tuesday (2.50€ per kilogram) and returned on Thursday.

 Weekend trips includze visits to Córdoba and Sevilla, Salamanca, and Madrid.
 Program staff members accompany the field trips and supervise students at the off-campus sites.

 Accommodations and meals during field trips will be provided at local hotels and restaurants.

 A detail overview of weekend trips will be covered during the pre-departure orientation on Sunday, May 10.